(Disclosure: Some of the links below may be affiliate links)

 There are many good brokers available.
 So how do you choose between them?
 Today, we are comparing DEGIRO vs eToro, two brokers that are popular in Europe.

 If you want to trade in the stock market, you will need a broker account.
 And you must choose your brokerage company well.
 You will likely keep the same one for a long time.
 And changing brokers is a significant pain.

-DEGIRO is a broker from the Netherlands that advertise very low fees.
-And eToro is a broker from Israel that mainly advertise social trading.
+DEGIRO is a broker from the Netherlands that advertises very low fees.
+And eToro is a broker from Israel that mainly advertises social trading.